bicCluster/learning-cluster/README.md

 ### Tips
 * Go through the “Getting Ready” section to check and configure if you could meet with the basic environment requirements.
 Take care of part 1.4.
 * It's better to follow the Official installation document.
 Link has been given above.
 But for the password-less SSH setting, the links behind in the tips are more detailed(although basically they are the same), you may get puzzled follow the official document.
-* ##Do not## skip the 1.4 “Prepare the Environment” for the sake of less possible problems in the later installation process:
+* **Do not** skip the 1.4 “Prepare the Environment” for the sake of less possible problems in the later installation process:
 1. Do 1.4.1 Set Up Password-less SSH use links behind in the tips
 2. no need do 1.4.2: there is default account
-3. Do 1.4.3 NTP on all four hosts, there is no ubuntu version command in the official installation document, refer to [here](http://blogging.dragon.org.uk/setting-up-ntp-on-ubuntu-14-04/) and [here](http://blogging.dragon.org.uk/setting-up-ntp-on-ubuntu-14-04/)
+3. Do 1.4.3 NTP on all four hosts, there is no ubuntu version command in the official installation document, refer to [here](http://blogging.dragon.org.uk/setting-up-ntp-on-ubuntu-14-04/).
 4. no need do 1.4.4: Offitial installation document gives hosts name and network setting on redhat and centOS. for ubuntu, hostname and network are set in etc/network/interfaces already in the "Establish Subnet" process。
 5. no need for 1.4.5: detailed iptable setting guide has been given above.
 6. Do 1.4.6 Ubuntu 14 has no selinux pre-installed.
 Follow the instruction to set umask.